transja/trans-news-initiative/README.md

 **NOTE**: This uses Svelte 5 and is under active migration (not all features will work).
 For the less adventurous, use the [previous version](https://github.com/the-pudding/svelte-starter) (with Svelte 4).

-This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories at [The Pudding](https://pudding.cool).
+This [starter template](https://github.com/the-pudding/svelte-starter) aims to quickly scaffold a [SvelteKit](https://kit.svelte.dev/) project, designed around data-driven, visual stories.
+It was develop by [The Pudding](https://pudding.cool).

-### Notes
-* _Do not use or reproduce The Pudding logos or fonts without written permission._
-* _Prettier Formatting: Disable any text editor Prettier extensions to take advantage of the built-in rules._

 ### Features